All files / server/services serial-output-batcher.ts

 // Flush all remaining data without budget limit

-if (this.pendingData.length > 0) {
+if (remaining.length > 0) {

-this.actualBytes += this.pendingData.length;
+this.actualBytes += remaining.length;

 this.chunks++;